-Sama Graphite’s board of directors and management team are seasoned resource industry professionals with extensive experience in the exploration, the development and the realization of world-class mining projects in Africa.
+SRG’s Board of Directors and management team are seasoned resource industry professionals with extensive experience in the exploration, the development and the realization of world-class mining projects in Africa, North America and Europe.
 Management’s technical expertise also includes graphite-specific mining, processing and development.

 Graphite, the Future of High-Tech

 The global world graphite production has risen more than tenfold, from a base of 100,000 tpa in the early 1900s to an estimated 1.2 Mtpa in 2016 at a compound annual growth rate of over 2% according to USGS and the World Steel Association, and by 4% according to P&S Market Research.

 The strong demand for graphite is fuelled by green energy initiatives, including lithium-ion batteries (EV, PHEV, stationary storage, etc.), solar energy, fire resistant materials, aerospace and electronics.
 The graphite market (1.2 Mtpa) is almost as large as the nickel market and 50 times larger than lithium or rare earth elements markets.